kempisabelmaddie/hackmenu/README.md

 In light of COVID-19, on-site dining has always been ranking the highest risk of speading the virus.

-To reduce the chance of infection, we devlop this one-stop system which minimizes diner's contact with potential virus carrier (waiters and common equiment such as menus) with voice commands and screening display.
+To reduce the chance of infection, we developed this one-stop system which minimizes diner's contact with potential virus carriers (waiters and common equiment such as menus) with voice commands and screening display.

 In short,
-we avoid using hands to touch by sight and speaking in your own seat.
+we minimise the social contact between staff and customers, by utilising an integrated voice catering system.

 <br />

 ---
-You are offered with a food menu.
+You are offered a food menu.

-You could **_get your seat_**, **_order food_**, **_make requests_** and **_chect out_** by giving corresponding commands.
+You could **_get your seat_**, **_order food_**, **_make requests_** and **_check out_** by giving corresponding commands.

 ---
 <br />